CONSTITUTION OF RTWDF

 (vii) The voting at a General Meeting shall be by show of hands but the Chairman or any three Members may demand a poll, which shall be immediately taken, and the result thereof declared by the Chairman.
 In the case of equality of votes, the Chairman of the Meeting shall have a second or casting vote.

 13. At any General Meeting every Member of the Festival shall, subject as hereinafter provided, have one vote provided that no person other than a Member duly registered on the Register of Members and who shall have paid every subscription and other sum (if any) which shall be due and payable to the Festival in respect of his/her membership shall be entitled to vote.

-14. (i) The Committee shall meet at least four times in every year.
+14. (i) The Committee shall meet at least three times in every year.